RTÉ: Leo Varadkar says change needed at top of broadcaster

 He said he hoped people continued to pay the TV licence, but stated that "reform of the TV licence is long overdue and I want that to happen during this government".

-Mr Varadkar added: "I can see the political temptation to put it off for another government or another Dáil [Irish parliament], but I do not want to do that, and I want to make sure we have a new system up and running during the lifetime of this government."
+"I can see the political temptation to put it off for another government or another Dáil [Irish parliament], but I do not want to do that, and I want to make sure we have a new system up and running during the lifetime of this government," Mr Varadkar said.

 On Friday a Dublin judge who was presiding over TV licence prosecutions criticised RTÉ for what he described as elitism, while defendants before the court were "crippled with the cost of living".

-Mr Justice Anthony Halpin said he was "disgusted and appalled" by recent revelations in relation to RTÉ.
+Mr Justice Anthony Halpin said he was "disgusted and appalled" by recent revelations about RTÉ.

 The Irish government has announced an independent "root and branch examination" to review the broadcaster's governance and culture, as well as contractor fees and other matters.

-Mr Bakhurst, who takes up the role of RTÉ director-general on Monday, has said his first job is to restore trust.
+Mr Bakhurst has said of his new role that his first job is to restore trust.

-Formerly a senior executive at the BBC and UK media regulator Ofcom, Mr Bakhurst previously suggested he was prepared to "reconstitute" the broadcaster's national board.
+Formerly a senior executive at the BBC and UK media regulator Ofcom, he previously suggested he was prepared to "reconstitute" the broadcaster's national board.